gavinzzx/CatPO/README.md

 This repository will contain the official implementation of our paper.

-⛳️ Progress Update: We have almost completed all preparations.
-We will release the project no later than June 30 AoE.

 ## Brief Introduction
 This repository provides the code and data for Cat-PO, which is a novel multimodal preference optimization framework based on cross-modal adaptive token-level rewards, thereby mitigating hallucinations and improving the truthfulness.
 The Cat-PO framework is shown below.